*SPOILER ALERT! *

 the medical bay, a row of beds lined both sides of the room, each one covered

-and not one piece of medical equipment was sitting out.
-A person might have
+running, and not one piece of medical equipment was sitting out.
+A person might

-presumed the bay was unoccupied except for the sound of muted voices carrying
+have presumed the bay was unoccupied except for the sound of muted voices

-from behind a dividing wall at the far back.
-Eena headed down the central aisle
+carrying from behind a dividing wall at the far back.
+Eena headed down the

-towards a rear office, the place where she had first encountered the Kemeniroc’s talented doctor.
-Neither
+central aisle towards a rear office, the place where she had first encountered

-had been keen on the other right off; however, time had managed to transform their
+doctor.
+Neither had been keen on the other right off; however, time had managed

-relationship.
-But not before the two had butted heads over more than one
+to transform their relationship.
+But not before the two had butted heads over

-taking place in the back became more coherent as Eena drew near.
-Naturally, she
+conversation taking place in the back became more coherent as Eena drew near.

 “I